Last Updated on March 8, 2021 by Julia Wilson

-Hyperplasia (enlargement of the gland or glands) which develops one to two weeks after estrus or 2-6 weeks after progestin treatment.
-Build-up of fluid (edema) in the skin of the hind legs is also common.
+Hyperplasia (enlargement of the gland or glands) develops one to two weeks after estrus or 2-6 weeks after progestin treatment.
+A build-up of fluid (edema) in the skin of the hind legs is also common.

 Where possible, ovariohysterectomy (spay) the female, or remove the affected gland(s).

 This condition comes in two forms, Fibroepithelial Hyperplasia and Lobular Hyperplasia.
 Fibroepithelial hyperplasia occurs most often in intact young females who can experience enlarged mammary glands between 1-2 weeks after their first heat cycle.
 It can also affect males undergoing hormone therapy and spayed females.
 Lobular hyperplasia usually occurs in older, intact cats, who are aged between 1-14 years.